VsVim/VsVim/Src/VsSpecific/VsSpecific/README.md

 it is loaded in the wrong VS version.
 For instance `ICompletionProvider` should only return instances when VsSpecific is loading in the correct Visual Studio version.

+When stuck on MEF issues inside of Visual Studio take a look at the composition error file as it will usually have a detailed explanation of the error:

+- Open `%LOCALAPPDATA%\Microsoft\VisualStudio`
+- Open the directory matching `16.*Exp`
+- Open `ComponentModelCache\Microsoft.VisualStudio.Default.err`